akuafif/nanacogs/README.md

 You can read more @ https://twentysix26.github.io/Red-Docs/

 #### LXML
-This code uses lxml to parse.
+The bns.py code uses lxml to parse.
 Get it here @ http://lxml.de/installation.html